Link copied!

 In this meditation, we open ourselves to the central experience of Yeshua's message: entering Malkuta.

-"Truly I tell you, unless someone is being born from the Beginning, he cannot see the King's Reign of God."
+"Amen, amen, I tell you: unless someone is being born from the beginning, he cannot see the reign of God."

 — John 3:3

-"Truly I tell you, unless someone is being born of water and Ruha, he cannot enter the King's Reign of God."
+"Amen, amen, I tell you: unless someone is being born of water and Ruha, he cannot enter the reign of God."

 — John 3:5